 Custom Audience Segments

-Custom Audience Segments allow you to target based on intent, using first-party proprietary data that consists of content a user has consumed.
+Custom Audience Segments allow you to target based on intent, using 1st-party proprietary data that consists of content a user has consumed.
 You can capture potential patients looking for a general practitioner, medical specialist or searching for health-related topics.
 Custom Audience Segments provide insight to the content someone is consuming without identifying what they’ve searched, keeping you compliant and giving you access to an audience pool.
 Now that you’ve got intent covered, you need to focus on geography, especially if you’re running a campaign to win more patients.

 When looking for new patients, it’s important to target a geographically relevant audience since 9 out of 10 people use their phone to get information related to their location, like finding doctors close to home.
 Someone located in New York is probably not interested in a General Practitioner in California.
 With geotargeting, you can target users by state, city or zip-code.
 You could even target anyone who has visited a nearby hospital, or walk-in clinic.
 When you couple your Custom Audience Segment with Geotargeting, you’ll have an audience pool that has intent, and is in your ideal location.
 Why stop there?
 If you’re running a clinical research campaign and need participants, you need to get more granular than just intent and geography.
-That’s where vertical specific, 3rd Party Data comes in.
+That’s where vertical specific, 3rd-party data comes in.

-By leveraging 3rd Party Data that focuses on the healthcare vertical, like that provided by Epsilon®, you can be sure you’re getting an accurate, compliant audience.
+By leveraging 3rd-party data that focuses on the healthcare vertical, like that provided by Epsilon®, you can be sure you’re getting an accurate, compliant audience.

 Epsilon, the largest provider of self-reported health information in the market, sources health-related information directly from its proprietary Shopper’s Voice® survey.
 Epsilon receives 3 million Shopper’s Voice survey responses per year, offering deep insights into consumer attitudes, lifestyle and preferences.
 This results in 100% non-modeled, opt-in data.
 Since this data is voluntarily provided by the individuals completing the Shopper’s Voice survey, it is not subject to HIPAA.